The Sport Management Advisory Council

 Kaplan, a graduate of Syracuse University’s S.I.
 Newhouse School of Communications, sits on the Advisory Council for the University’s sport management department.
 He is married with three children and resides in West Harrison, NY, in Westchester County.

-New Venture Financial Wellness
+President and Founder, New Venture Financial Wellness

 David Kleinhandler is president and founder of New Venture Financial Wellness and has been an entrepreneur for over 29 years.
 He is also the founder and CEO of Blackridge Capital, which was founded as a solution to help people think through complex tax and wealth transfer strategies.